Fourth-and-Four/NFL-Big-Data-Bowl-2021/README.md

 <br>

 <a id='section_4'></a>

 ## Project Plan: Breaking it Down

->- acquire
+>- Acquire
->    - acquire data from csv
+>    - Acquire data from csv
->    - turn into a pandas dataframe
+>    - Convert into a pandas dataframe
->    - summarize the data
+>    - Summarize the data
->    - plot distribution
+>    - Plot distribution
+>    - Create a ```acquire_nfl.py``` to automate the process
 >
->- prepare
+>- Prepare
+>    - Handle missing and null values
->    - address data that could mislead models
+>    - Address data that could mislead models
->    - create features
+>    - Create features
->    - scale the data
+>    - Scale the data
->    - split into train, validate, test
+>    - Split data into train, validate, test
->    - create a prepare.py to automate the process
+>    - Create a ```prep_nfl.py``` to automate the process
 >
->- explore
+>- Explore
->    - plot correlation values of all variables
+>    - Plot correlation values of all variables
->    - test each hypothesis
+>    - Test each hypothesis
->    - document and consider the results for modeling
+>    - Document and consider the results for modeling
 >
->- model and evaluation
+>- Model and Evaluation
->    - set the baseline
+>    - Set the baseline
->    - try different algorithms: LogisticRegression, KNN, Random Forest, Gradient Boost
+>    - Model using different Classification algorithms: LogisticRegression, KNN, Random Forest, Gradient Boost
->    - evaluate on train
+>    - Evaluate on train
->    - evaluate on validate
+>    - Evaluate on validate
->    - select best model and test to verify
+>    - Evaluate best model to test
->    - create a model.py to automate the process
+>    - create a ```model.py``` to automate the process
 >
 >- conclusion
 >    - summarize findings